[This information guide is also available in PDF format to download.]

 Aromatase inhibitors are another hormone treatment for breast cancer.
 They are an alternative to tamoxifen.
 Aromatase inhibitors only work in post-menopausal women.
 Women who are post-menopausal, either naturally or as a result of treatment such as chemotherapy or surgical removal of the ovaries, may be prescribed aromatase inhibitors.

-Aromatase inhibitors can also be used after two to three years of tamoxifen to complete the usual five-year course of hormonal treatment.
-Sometimes a 10-year course of hormonal therapy is recommended.
-Aromatase inhibitors can also be used to treat breast cancer that has recurred or spread
+Aromatase inhibitors can also be used after two to three years of tamoxifen to complete the course of hormonal treatment.
+Sometimes, a 10-year course of aromatase inhibitor is recommended.
+Aromatase inhibitors can also be used to treat breast cancer that has recurred or spread.

 Three aromatase inhibitors are used in Australia: